Do you realize that 70 percent of the human food supply depends on a bunch of women dancing?

 After all, you had your childhood friends and you had your motherhood friends, now’s the time for daughterhood friends.

 I get that it’s not always easy to find women who are in the same boat as you, or who really understand what you are going through.
-So, to remedy this, we are officially launching daughterhood hang-outs!
-The first will be this week in San Diego on September 24th.
-We’re hoping these groups will catch on and we’ll build vibrant communities all over the country where daughters can put up their feet and rest their souls.
+That’s where our Daughterhood Circles come in.
+We gather virtually so daughters all over the country can put up their feet and rest their souls at the time that suits them best.

-My greatest hope is that daughterhood hang-outs will someday be the place where you’ll find new, lifelong friends to remind you of what’s true about you — that you’re perfect just the way you are.
+My greatest hope is that Daughterhood will someday be the place where you’ll find new, lifelong friends to remind you of what’s true about you — that you’re perfect just the way you are.

 Meanwhile, this text exchange just came in: